joeky888/dotfile/Software/Command/docker.md

 * Download and run dotfiles
 * $ locale-gen en\_US.UTF-8

-Run a exist ubuntu container
+Run an exist ubuntu container
 =====
 * $ docker ps -a # get the name of the container
 * $ docker restart container\_name